GranatenHund/Starting_Flask_Template/README.md

 3. Try the URLs provided inside the program.

 Example:
-"http://localhost:5000/" as default prints the "Helloword".
+"http://localhost:5000/" as default prints "Hello World".